Gluten-free | Sugar-free | Dairy-free

 Just like a Viennese Hot Chocolate, I use egg yolk as a thickener.
 You can leave it out, but remember, it's the egg yolk that gives the hot chocolate a nice creamy texture.

 This recipe calls for inulin powder, a soluble fibre derived from plant-based sources.
-It is prebiotic, making it a fantastic ingredient for our gut health.
-It's also a healthy alternative to sugar.
-You can read more information about inulin powder --> here.
+It is a prebiotic, making it a fantastic ingredient for gut health and a healthy alternative to sugar.
+I use Pure as Inulin Powder, a 100% natural plant-based prebiotic chicory inulin powder to support a healthy digestive system.
+It also tastes like candy floss!
+Please check out our online store here to place an order.
+You can also read more about inulin powder --> here.

 - 500 ml (16.9 fl oz) unsweetened coconut or almond milk